WWL Tenants - Terms of Use

 Setting Value

-6. Select + New Application
+4. Select + New application.

-Note - This role now has the ability to add applications to the tenant.
+Note: After the Application Administrator role is assigned, this role now has the ability to add applications to the tenant.
 We will experiment more with this feature in later labs.

 Exercise 3 - Remove a role assignment